My Life and Times

 Our cinema-going friends told us that it would be sunny and hot.
 "The sun always shines there," they said.
 We went to the library.
 "California is the Golden State," said the books, "it has mountains and deserts, forests, orange groves, vineyards, palm trees, cool-watered beaches, blue skies and sunshine."

-So, that December we crossed the Atlantic on HMS Mauretania and landed in a bitterly cold New York.
+So, that December Jim and I with 10 month old David crossed the Atlantic on HMS Mauretania and landed in a bitterly cold New York.
 We had planned to stay for a day or two in Washington DC but an airline strike and no room on any trains kept us there for ten days during which time we used up all of our money simply on lodgings and food.
 Eventually we arrived virtually penniless in Los Angeles by train, the Super Chief from Chicago.

-From grey, industrial Birmingham England, via the frozen eastern US, we came to a land bursting with sunshine.
+From grey, industrial Birmingham England, via the frozen eastern US, we came to a land 'bursting with sunshine'.
 We planned to be Californians for a year and were eager to start.
 At the train station we were met by Keith Killam, a colleague from UCLA, and were driven on a freeway for the very first time.
 Cars, cars, cars speeding along, weaving intricate, erratic patterns from lane to lane.
-Keith followed the signs and we sat with white knuckles and looked out of the windows.
+Keith followed the signs and we sat with white knuckles and stared out of the windows.

 "See the smoke in the sky over there?”
 Keith pointed ahead as his foot suddenly went down harder on the accelerator.
 “That’s coming from close to Beverley Glen – that’s where I live.
 I think we’ll go there first if you don’t mind.”